-Currently, the reserve fund is adequate, and requires only minimal annual adjustments in contributions to maintain fully funded status through to the end of twenty years.
+Currently, the reserve fund requires a slight reduction followed by minimal annual adjustments in contributions to maintain fully funded status through to the end of twenty years.

 In order to maintain the physical attributes that preserve property values and provide a safe environment for occupants and guests, a series of capital expenditures should be anticipated.
 Consequently, we have scheduled near-, mid-, and late-term restoration and replacement projects based on anticipated need from our experience with similar properties.